zr-tex8r/BXpdfver/README.md

         since the appropriate one is auto-detected.
       + `dvipdfmx`: Uses dvipdfmx driver.
       + `disabled`: Disables all functions of the package.
+  * `lenient`: Turns the errors for unsupported features into warnings.

 Note that the options `compress` and `objcompress` mean that this package *does not suppress* a feature.
-They do not active a feature when it is already suppressed by other means.
+They do not activate a feature when it is already suppressed by other means.

 ### NOTE ON DRIVERS